-Froedtert & the Medical College of Wisconsin health centers, hospitals, staff and physicians will treat each patient – regardless of race, creed, color, national origin, ancestry, religion, gender identity, sexual orientation, marital status, age, newborn status, handicap or source of payment – with consideration, dignity and respect.
+Froedtert & the Medical College of Wisconsin health centers, hospitals, staff and physicians will treat each patient – regardless of race, creed, color, national origin, ancestry, religion, culture, language, physical or mental disability, sex, sexual orientation, gender identity or expression, marital status, age, newborn status, pregnancy, sex stereotyping, socioeconomic status or source of payment – with consideration, dignity and respect.
 Mutual rights and responsibilities exist between patients and the health network.

 Surgery Center Patient Rights and Responsibilities